MicrosoftDocs/security/security-docs/operations/siem-workspace.md

     |---------|---------|
     |- No cross-region bandwidth costs. <br><br>- May be required to meet governance.<br><br> - Granular data access control.<br><br> - Granular retention settings.<br><br>- Split billing.   | - No central pane of glass.<br><br> - Analytics, workbooks, and other configurations must be deployed multiple times.       |

-To create your Log Analytics workspaces, see [Create Log Analytics workspaces](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).
+For more information, see [Design a Log Analytics workspace architecture](/azure/azure-monitor/logs/workspace-design).

 ## Step 3: Architect the Microsoft Sentinel workspace